lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 It's therefore odd that many proof assistants expand definitions aggressively.
 One notable, not-to-be-named system, actually treated definitions like macros.
-They were kept expanded internally, but contracted (if you were lucky) by the pretty printer.
+They were kept expanded internally, but were contracted by the pretty printer (if you were lucky).
 With [such an approach](https://doi.org/10.1023/A:1020827725055), their users were lucky if any proof step ever terminated, and they had enviable hardware too.

+**XXXXX SCHEMES monster definitions taking months XXXXX**

 ### A circular definition accepted by Isabelle 2015